celine-mtz/Website-ULiege-Aviron/README.md

 Website restructuration and reservation of a domain name and space area with minimum 1 sql ddb

 > [!IMPORTANT]
-New visual (layout) according to the color palet of the club
+New visual (layout) according to the color palet of the club (green - white - black)

 > [!IMPORTANT]
 Creation of a member zone

 > [!IMPORTANT]
 Creation of a gallery (CRUD)